 Up to $3,000 in additional funds are available in any category for mentorship costs of both mentees and mentors.

 Important: Non-arts organizations, schools run by First Nations or Indigenous education authorities, and school boards must have an arts partner.
-The arts partner can be an artist, art collective, ad hoc arts group, or arts organization.
+Arts partners can be professional artists, arts collectives, ad hoc arts groups, or arts organizations.

 Read the Guide to OAC Project Programs for more eligibility information.